ten-protocol/go-ten/design/Events_design.md

 #### Obscuro enclave

+##### Creating and deleting subscriptions

 The enclave exposes two methods, one to add a new logs subscription, and one to delete a logs subscription.

-The method to add a new subscription takes a `LogSubscription` object, defined as follows:
+The method to create a subscription takes a `LogSubscription` object, defined as below.
+This object is encrypted with the enclave's private key, to prevent attackers from eavesdropping on the creation of subscriptions.

 ```
 LogSubscription {